You will need

-- To get seeds, the group should cultivate their own as part of a project.
+- To get the seeds for this activity, the group should harvest their own as part of a project.
 Someone from a local allotment or garden centre could even run a session to show everyone how to cultivate seeds from mature plants.
-If you’re unable to arrange this, a tutorial video on YouTube could be just as useful.
+If you’re unable to arrange this then a tutorial video, such as on YouTube, could be just as useful.
 Seeds could also be purchased, if this is the only option.

 - Get hold of some professionally-produced instructions for planting the seeds.
-These could be provided by your garden expert, a YouTuber or using information online.
+These could be provided by your garden expert, a YouTuber or using information online from a reliable source.

 - Organise for the group to give out the seeds to members of the public in a central location.
-You might need to contact the local council for permission.
-A shopping centre, market or library would do nicely.
+You might need to contact the local council for permission; a shopping centre, market or library would work nicely.

 Run the activity

 - Give each person an envelope or bag and a copy of the seed planting instructions.
-The instructions should be attached to the envelope securely.
-Use either a sustainable glue or a stapler.
+The instructions should be attached to the envelope securely, using either a sustainable glue or a stapler.

-- Unless already indicated, each person should write what kind of seeds they’ve got somewhere visible on the envelope or bag.
+- Unless it is already indicated, each person should write on their envelope or bag what kind of seeds will be inside so that the information's visible.

 - Fill each envelope or bag with the relevant seeds.
-Do this over the seed container to catch any that fall.
+Do this over the seed's container to catch any that fall.